-Remark 2.1 'State space' or 'phase space?'
+Remark 2.1.
+'State space' or 'phase space?'
 In ChaosBook, state space is the set of admissible states in a general d- or ∞ -dimensional dynamical system.
 The term phase space is reserved for Hamiltonian state spaces of 2D-dimensions, where D is the number of Hamiltonian degrees of freedom.
-If the state space is a continuous smooth manifold much of the literature [2.4, A1.72] refers to it as 'phase space,' but we find the control engineering usage sharper: in the state space (or 'time-domain') description of an autonomous physical system, the state of the system is represented as a vector within the 'state space,' space whose axes are the state variables, and the evolution of a state is given by differential equations which are first-order in time.
-Hopf [2.6] would refer to such a state as an 'instantaneous phase' of the system obeying a 'differential law of the phase motion'.
-The distinction made here is needed in a text where one treats deterministic dynamical systems, stochastic systems and quantum-mechanical systems.
+If the state space is a continuous smooth manifold much of the literature [17, 24] refers to it as 'phase space,' but we find the control engineering usage sharper: in the state space (or 'time-domain') description of an autonomous physical system, the instantaneous state of the system is represented as a point within the 'state space,' space whose axes are the state variables, and the evolution of a state is given by differential equations which are first-order in time.
+Hopf [18] would refer to such a state as an 'instantaneous phase' of the system obeying a 'differential law of the phase motion'.
+The distinction made here is needed in a text where one treats deterministic dynamical systems, stochastic systems and quantum-mechanical systems on equal footing.
 The term 'phase' has a precise meaning in wave mechanics, quantum mechanics and dynamics of integrable systems at the heart of Hamilton's formulation of Newtonian mechanics, while 'state space' is more descriptive of the way the notion is used in the general theory of dynamical systems.
 Further confusion arises when prefix spatio- as in 'spatiotemporal' is used in reference to states extended in the (1, 2, or 3-dimensional) physical configuration space.
 They may exhibit spatial wave-like behaviors, but their state space is ∞ -dimensional.

 Much of the literature denotes the vector field in a first order differential equation (2.7) by f(x) or F(x) or even X(x), and its integral for time t by the 'time-t forward map' or 'flow map' $x(x_0, t) = \Phi(x_0, t)$, or $\phi_t(x_0)$, or something else.
-Here we treat maps and
+Here we treat maps and flows on an equal footing, and we save Greek letters for matters quantum-mechanical.
+We reserve the notation $f^t(x)$ for maps such as (2.10) and refer to a state space velocity vector field as v(x).
+We come to regret this choice very far into the text, only by the time we delve into Navier-Stokes equations.

-Remark 2.2 Rössler and Duffing flows.
-The Duffing system (2.21) arises in the study of electronic circuits [2.7].
-The Rössler flow (2.27) is the simplest flow which exhibits many of the key aspects of chaotic dynamics.
+Remark 2.2.
+Rössler and Duffing flows.
+The Duffing system (2.22) arises in the study of electronic circuits [9].
+The Rössler flow (2.28) is the simplest flow which exhibits many of the key aspects of chaotic dynamics.
 It was introduced in ref.
-[2.8] as a set of equations describing no particular physical system, but capturing the essence of Lorenz chaos in the most simple of smooth flows.
+[29] as a set of equations describing no particular physical system, but capturing the essence of Lorenz chaos in the most simple of smooth flows.
 Otto Rössler, a man of classical education, was inspired in this quest by that rarely cited grandfather of chaos, Anaxagoras (456 B.C.).
 This and references to earlier work can be found in refs.
-[2.9, 2.10, 2.11].
-We recommend in particular the inimitable Abraham and Shaw illustrated classic [14.23] for its beautiful sketches of many flows, including the Rössler flow.
-Timothy Jones [2.13] has a number of interesting simulations on a Drexel website.
+[13, 27, 35].
+We recommend in particular the inimitable Abraham and Shaw illustrated classic [1] for its beautiful sketches of many flows, including the Rössler flow.
+Timothy Jones [20] has a number of interesting simulations on a Drexel website.